SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/reference/Visio_styleguide.md

 A toggle button is used to switch between two states.

-It is represented as a slider with text on its left or its right (depending on the alignment).
-This text can either be supplied by read parameter values or be custom text.
+It is represented as a slider with text on its left or its right (depending on the button's alignment).
+This text can either be supplied by read parameter values or be custom text configured for each of the states.

 #### Link button

-A link button will open a pop-up window containing a message.
+A link button will open a pop-up window containing auxiliary information.

 Link buttons are rectangles of which the button text will always end with an ellipsis ("...").